Palmengarten: Bush garden

 It is located in the northern part of the garden.
-This part of the garden has puddled areas, with abundant water and a stream accompanies along the main path of the walk.
+This part of the garden has puddled areas, with water and a stream accompanying along the main path of the walk.
 Here the plants grow grouped in bushes along the stream.
 Plants are found as green herbs, where the brushstrokes of color are provided by Asteraceae.

 The flower house

 An enclave worth visiting in the garden is the "Flower House".
-The house has about 200 m^{2} and is divided into hot and cold zones.
+The house has about 200 m2 and is divided into hot and cold zones.
 Here the visitor can find flowering plants at any time of the year.
 Here the plants are periodically renewed.

 The alpine house

-This is the house Leonhardsbrunn flanked on both sides by striking greenhouse towers, it was rebuilt according to old plans.
-Here the plants are shown with the provenance and the expedition in which they were collected.
+This is the house Leonhardsbrunn flanked on both sides by greenhouse towers, it was rebuilt according to old plans.
+Here the plants are shown with the place of origin and the expedition i they were collected on.
 In the western tower we find citrus, the eastern tower is dedicated to plants from the island of Tasmania.
 Plants from the Southern Hemisphere are grown in the central structure.

 Steppe meadow

 In the western part of the Tropicarium in a flat and drier area than in other parts of the garden, there is a collection of plants that develop in full sun.
-They are plants from the steppe estuary regions of Eurasia and the America s.
-In the middle of the garden is a glade.
-Here you will find a selection of forage grasses and among them meadow flowers develop, just as they can be found in any meadow in a field that has been left uncultivated.
+They are plants from the steppe estuary regions of Eurasia and the Americas.